2021 updates, including any 2021 COVID-19 updates, are coming soon. Please check back.

 - Obey all permanent and temporary signs posted by the Horse Park.

-- Prior to unloading, visitors bringing a horse onto the property are to immediately register at the Office or self sign-in using the master registration form at the Visitors’ Registration kiosk in order to sign a liability release and pay any relevant fees, or to check in with the Event Organizer.
+- Prior to unloading, visitors bringing a horse onto the property are to immediately register at the Office or self sign-in using the master registration form either online at www.wahorsepark.org or at the Visitors Registration kiosk in order to sign a liability release and pay relevant fees.